 - Retaliation

 It’s important to be aware that pregnancy discrimination, like other forms of discrimination, is often disguised as reasonable behavior.
 This is why you need a powerful legal presence at your side.
-Our discrimination attorneys have the know-how that comes with experience.
+Our attorneys have the know-how that comes with experience.
 We know precisely how to unmask the ulterior motives of unscrupulous employers.

 If you are pregnant, your medical condition entitles you to: